JiayuREN1127/STATA_topfootballers/README.md

 #### Access
 Thanks for your attention！
-To get the access, contact me on gitee platform.
+To get the access, contact me on github platform.